Jagran Prakashan Q3 PAT up 16 pc to Rs 81.6 cr

 Jagran Prakashan Ltd, the publisher of Hindi daily Dainik Jagran, on Thursday reported a 15.97 per cent increase in consolidated profit after tax (PAT) to Rs 81.61 crore for the third quarter ended on December 31, 2019.
 The company had posted a PAT of Rs 70.37 crore during October-December quarter a year ago, Jagran Prakashan Ltd (JPL) said in a BSE filing.

 However, its revenue from operations was down 10.53 per cent to Rs 563.29 crore during the quarter under review, as against Rs 629.65 crore in the corresponding quarter a year ago.
-JPL's total expenses stood at Rs 450.89 crore during the quarter under review as compared to Rs 523.38 crore, down 13.85 per cent.
+JPL's total expenses stood at Rs 450.89 crore during the quarter under review as compared to Rs 523.38 crore in the year-ago period, down 13.85 per cent.

-Its revenue from print, digital and publishing was Rs 455.85 crore as against Rs 494.60 crore.
-While, FM Radio business revenue was at Rs 69.64 crore as against Rs 87.02 crore.
+The company registered a revenue of Rs 455.85 crore for its print, digital and publishing businesses in the said quarter as compared with Rs 494.60 crore in the year-ago period.
+While, the FM Radio business revenue for the third quarter of current financial year was at Rs 69.64 crore as against Rs 87.02 crore in the third quarter of 2018-19.

 Shares of Jagran Prakashan Ltd on Thursday settled at Rs 69.90 per unit on the BSE, up 0.36 per cent over previous close.